 In order to fully understand how SAML works, we’ll start by exploring the concept of a “SAML provider”.
 A SAML provider is any server that is involved in the authentication and authorization of a user during a SAML request.
 More specifically, the two types of SAML providers mirror those in any other SSO exchange: service providers (SP) and identity providers (IdP).

-Service Providers are the systems and applications that users access throughout the day.
+SPs are the systems and applications that users access throughout the day.
 Before SSO, each of them would maintain their own database of usernames and passwords.
 The more applications a person used, the more usernames and passwords they would need to remember and manage.
-This increase in the number of credentials per user incentivised undesirable password management practices, such as using the same password across multiple websites and services, and even writing passwords down on sticky notes.
+This increase in the number of credentials per user incentivized undesirable password management practices, from using the same password across multiple websites and services to even writing passwords down on sticky notes.

 With the advent of SSO standards like SAML, users don’t need to remember numerous passwords.
-They only need to log into their Identity Provider a single time, and are immediately granted access to their favorite applications.
+They only need to log into their IdP a single time, and are immediately granted access to their connected applications.
 Authentication from that point on is automatic and transparent to the user.

-An Identity Provider is the system that performs user authentication.
+An IdP is the system that performs user authentication.
 This is the central location where user credentials are actually stored and validated.
-Once a user logs into their Identity Provider, they have access to their SSO-enabled applications.
-When a user opens an application, the Identity Provider and the Service Provider work together to authenticate and authorize the user, and then grant them access if appropriate.
+Once a user logs into their identity provider, they have access to their SSO-enabled applications.
+When a user opens an application, the IdP and the SP work together to authenticate and authorize the user, granting them access if appropriate.

 The conversation that happens between an IdP and SP is done through a message called an “assertion”.
 A SAML assertion is the message that the identity provider sends to the service provider.
 This is an XML (i.e., extensible markup language) document that is created by the IdP, verified by the SP, and contains all of the user’s identity details relevant for authentication.
 This includes their unique identifier, their name, and any additional attributes that may be required by the SP.
 Assertions are sometimes referred to as “claims” and both terms can be used interchangeably.